NOAA-OAR-WPO-SDII/Data-Forums/details/ssp-overview.md

 - 🗺 **Advances that enhance forecaster effectiveness**
   Research that introduces innovations into operations while **balancing real-world cognitive demands**.

-- 💵 **Evaluations of the societal and economic value of NOAA’s work**
-  Analyses that assess the benefits of NOAA’s products and services for communities and decision-makers.

-- ⚡ **Projects that strengthen operational readiness**
-  Work that improves processes, practices, and policies supporting NOAA’s 24/7 forecast and warning mission.

 ---

 ## 🤝 How We Work

 SSP builds impact by engaging across the **public, private, and academic** sectors of the weather community.

-- We **fund research** through competitive **Notices of Funding Opportunities (NOFOs)**, supporting projects aligned with NOAA’s mission and national priorities.
+- We **fund competitive research**, supporting projects aligned with NOAA’s mission and national priorities.
 - We **connect and engage the community**, building **capacity and collaboration** that extend beyond individual projects.
 - We work to ensure that **social science insights** inform NOAA’s forecasting enterprise and lead to **better outcomes for communities nationwide**.